DevangThakkar/katacoda-scenarios/example-tutorial/step3.md

 `docker images`{{execute}}

-You should be able to see the REPOSITORY example_docker with the TAG 1.0 at the top of the list.
+You should be able to see the REPOSITORY `davelabhub/example_docker` with the TAG `1.0` at the top of the list.

 Congratulations!
 You have now built your Docker image.